220 km from Calgary

-Although the Lethbridge area is traditionally agricultural in nature, it’s grown into a vibrant, multicultural urban centre.
+Although the Lethbridge area is traditionally agricultural in nature, it’s grown into a vibrant, multicultural urban centre, and an economic, governmental and service hub.
 Residents get the best of city living, with all the modern conveniences at their fingertips.
 There’s a thriving cultural scene for visual and performing arts, sports, and recreation, as well as a great mix of bars, cafes, and restaurants to enjoy, and a full calendar of special events year-round.

 You can cheer on the local Western Hockey League team, the Lethbridge Hurricanes, or reflect on the beauty of the Nikka Yuko Japanese garden.
 Whatever your lifestyle or interests, there’s something for you here.
 A recently renovated and expanded Henderson Lake is a popular family attraction with a 24 hectare man-made lake perfect for kayaks, canoes and paddle boats alike along with a spray park, rock climbing wall, diving board, outdoor pool and water slides for all ages.

 Lethbridge is one of only a few cities its size that has two post-secondary institutions, Lethbridge College and the University of Lethbridge.
 Each institution offers a full range of certificates, diploma, and degree programs, as well as options in the trades and continuing education.